Care Guides > What is Personal Care? Receiving Daily Support and Help

 What is Personal Care?
 Receiving Daily Support and Help

-Personal care is needed when you or your loved one begin to require some extra help in your day-to-day lives.
+Personal care is needed when you or your loved one begins to require some extra help in your day-to-day lives.
 This support allows you to continue living a comfortable and enjoyable lifestyle - whether this is in a care home or within the comfort of your own home.

 Here, we’ve delved into personal care, including what it is, the different options and its benefits.